August 21, 2013

 By Ryan Malone

-As a business owner, you may already be familiar with your websites top keywords for organic search traffic or Pay-Per-Click advertising conversion.
-However, depending on what your competition is doing to optimize their websites, your sites search rank for certain words will fluctuate on a daily basis.
-Thats why it pays to continue experimenting and testing new words and phrases to use in content campaigns.
+However, depending on what your competition is doing to optimize their websites, your site's search rank for certain words will fluctuate on a daily basis.
+That's why it pays to continue experimenting and testing new words and phrases to use in content campaigns.

 Medium Search Volume: Look for keywords with medium to high global and local search volume.
 The global search volume number represents the number of searches in the past year for each word or phrase across all locations.
 Local search volume represents the same data, but filtered for the location you selected at the beginning of the query.